 If this system is not working optimally I believe that it is important to understand the underlying causes contributing to the problem.

 If you are constipated this can cause a lot of discomfort, pain and gas.
 I would start by looking at your diet – particularly fibre and fluid intake.
-However, it could again be a food that wasn’t agreeing with you.
+However, it could also be a food that isn't agreeing with you.
 A problem with digestive secretions (stomach acid / pancreatic enzymes).
-A lack of exercise, imbalanced gut bacteria, a hormonal imbalance (such as underactive thyroid) a nutrient deficiency (magnesium key for muscle function), high levels of stress, poor bathroom habits , etc. In this case relying on laxatives is also not the answer.
+A lack of exercise, imbalanced gut bacteria, a hormonal imbalance (such as underactive thyroid) a nutrient deficiency (magnesium is key for muscle function), high levels of stress, poor bathroom habits , etc. In this case relying on laxatives is also not the answer.
 Being chronically constipated should never just be ignored or lived with, it can lead to other problems like haemorrhoids, diverticulitis and is a risk factor in more serious conditions like bowel cancer.

 What is a ‘normal’ stool?

 My response to that is that is should be like a nice soft sausage; smooth and soft, easy to pass with no straining and a mid brown colour.
 Believe it or not there is a ‘poo chart’ called the Bristol Stool Chart, which provides a visual guide to the different types of stool.
 Ideally yours should be something like 3, 4 or 5.

 Some things to think about:

 - Frequency: experts tell us that there is no such thing as normal.
 Anything from 3 times a week to 3 times a day can be considered to be normal.
 What is maybe more important is how easy it is to have a bowel movement – with no pushing or straining or feeling like it hasn’t been quite complete.
 However, if I’m honest I really like people to have at least 1 bowel movement each day (with 2 or 3 being ok) and to be able to do this on a pretty consistent basis.